Big-Biodiversity-Collaborative/urbanforest/README.md

 ## Summary

 This project uses community science observations of birds to investigate the relationship between tree equity scores (TES) and avian species richness in the semi-arid city of Tucson, Arizona, USA.
 Tree equity data was sourced from the [City of Tucson open data portal](https://gisdata.tucsonaz.gov/), while avian occurrence data was acquired from the Global Biodiversity Information Facility [(GBIF)](https://www.gbif.org/).
-Avian species richness in Tucson's neighborhoods was calculated by aggregating and summarizing all GBIF observations for each neighborhood and determining the total number of unique species observed.
+Avian species richness was calculated by aggregating and summarizing all GBIF observations for each neighborhood and determining the total number of unique species observed.
 A Poisson regression within a generalized linear modeling framework was employed, using the log of neighborhood area as an offset term to account for variations in neighborhood size.

 ## Folders